dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/3-setting-up-dagster-cloud.md

 Error loading dagster_university: {'__typename': 'PythonError', 'message': "FileNotFoundError: [Errno 2] No such file or directory: '/venvs/3eca07cc1eb5/lib/python3.8/site-packages/working_directory/root/analytics/target/manifest.json'\n" ...
 ```

-It looks like the deployment failed because Dagster could not find a dbt manifest file.
+Your deployment failed because Dagster could not find a dbt manifest file.
 In the next section of this lesson, we’ll walk you through fixing this.